 Please contact the school's Financial Aid Leader for payment options.
 The school accepts cash, credit card, personal check payments, and New Jersey C.L.A.S.S.
 Loans.
 Monthly payments on VISA/MC accepted.
-Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.
-Financial aid available to those who qualify.
-In extraordinary circumstances, the school may adjust tuition and kit fees for students that transfer from a school that has suddenly closed without notice.
+Financial aid recipients

 Per VA regulation, only mandatory fees may be billed to the VA.
 Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.